velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 - The design/development should extend across both the main site and the blog, keeping as much continuity as possible in the branding, user experience and implementation as possible.

-###Appendix X: Brand Guidelines
-My brand identity is not incredibly complex, and it only has to work in a select few situations.
-Some common-sense principles and a few specific settings for colour and typography should suffice.

-- Logo: dark grey on light grey or light grey on dark grey.
-- Colour: foreground/background/highlight
-- Typefaces, for logos, headings and body copy.
-This may have to include different fonts for different media, e.g. what works on screen may not work so well in print.
-- Look and feel: Crisp and modern.
-Minimal texture.
-Don't try to emulate physical materials.
-- Photography: Use of photography and graphics is left to the designer's discretion, as long as the material being considered is of reasonable quality.
-Try and keep the same aspect ratios, at least on a per-page basis.
-- Tone of voice: This should be similar to my personal tone of voice — fairly informal and friendly, while remaining generally rational and balanced.
-Choose an appropriate time and place to be more emotive, when needed — showing passion is better than remaining impartial all the time.
-Above all, avoid "legalese", unnecessary jargon or the stilted prose of a buzzword heavy CV — technical details are fine (and often necessary, in this line of work) but they should still be readable and enjoyable.